Since I started this blog, I wanted to have a comments function running on it. It took a while since I got my first response, but it was worth it :).

-One final step is to make that theme active (now that you have more then one theme) in your ghost instance by clicking the active link next to the theme name.
+One final step is to make that theme active (now that you have more than one theme) in your ghost instance by clicking the active link next to the theme name.

 That's it!
 Now all you have to do is test it out.
 Open up any of your new or existing articles and scroll to the bottom.
 You should see the Commento section come alive.

-I have been using the platform for some time now and its been great.
-Fast, light and working as intended.
-There is also a lot of features that are there like OAuth, SMTP, custom CSS etc. Considering its open source you can mod it to your linking.
+I have been using the platform for some time now and it's been great.
+Fast, light, and working as intended.
+There are also a lot of features that are there like OAuth, SMTP, custom CSS, etc. Considering its open source you can mod it to your liking.